apostrophecms/apostrophe-documentation/docs/tutorials/howtos/migration.md

 0.5 developers should definitely [check out the tutorials](tutorials/index.html) as well as the [glossary](glossary.html) first!
 After you've done that, here's a guide to making the jump.

-> **Don't worry, a content migration tool for existing 0.5 databases is forthcoming.** We have over 70 clients running 0.5.
-You can bet we need this tool too!
->
+[Our content migration tool is currently in beta and you can use it today.](https://www.npmjs.com/package/apostrophe-legacy-import) So far it has been tested primarily on cases such as importing snippets like blog posts as pieces for 2.x.
+This tool will continue to improve and grow more complete as our needs and yours indicate.
+Pull requests are warmly welcome.

-> By the same token, we will obviously be supporting 0.5 for a long time.
+We will obviously be supporting 0.5 for a long time.
 It might not be necessary to bring every project to 2.x.

->
-> Right now, we are focusing on rolling out new projects on 2.x, but we have a long history of upgrade projects, and so this is a priority for us.
+Right now, we are focusing on rolling out new projects on 2.x, but we have a long history of upgrade projects, and so this is a priority for us.

 ### The `apostrophe-site` module is gone